renderedtext/semaphore-docs-new/source/docs/docker/continuous-delivery-on-premise-container-registry.md

 ---
 layout: post
-title: Setting up Custom Container Registry for your project
+title: Setting up continuous delivery with a custom or on premise container registry
 category: Docker
 ---